DevoLearn/devolearn/paper.md

 **Figure 1.** Schematic demonstrating the runtime procedure of the DevoLearn standalone program.

 DevoLearn is also capable of extracting _meta-features_ that identify movement patterns and multicellular physics in the embryogenetic environment.
-Exampoles of this include embryo networks [8] and motion features.
+Exampoles of this include embryo networks [@Alicea and Gordon:2018] and motion features.
 The former capability involves extracting potential structural and functional networks using distance metrics and other information extracted from microscopy images.
-Motion features can also be extracted and can be used for a variety of purposes, including as a means to build generative adversarial network (GAN) models [9].
+Motion features can also be extracted and can be used for a variety of purposes, including as a means to build generative adversarial network (GAN) models [@Goodfellow:2014].

-Devolearn has been built to be very data science friendly and to be highly compatible with libraries like NumPy [10] and Pandas [11].
+Devolearn has been built to be very data science friendly and to be highly compatible with libraries like NumPy [@Harris:2020] and Pandas [@Virtanen:2020].
 As the Devolearn framework (Figure 2) grows bigger with more tools and deep learning models, the combination of beginner friendliness and support for data science functionality will enable exciting scientific explorations both in developmental biology and data science.
 <P>
 <CENTER>
   <IMG SRC="https://github.com/DevoLearn/Education/blob/master/DevoLearn%20Umbrella.png">